rugarciap/Turbo-Boost-Switcher/README.md

 Please, find additional info on [http://www.rugarciap.com/turbo-boost-switcher-for-os-x/](http://www.rugarciap.com/turbo-boost-switcher-for-os-x/).

-Support for macOS Sierra, High Sierra and Mojave.
+Supports 10.6+ up to macOS Sierra, High Sierra and Mojave.
 To run the app on macOS Sierra (and above), due to Translocation feature introduced on macOS Sierra, just unzip and move the app to other folder before running.
 [Read more here.](http://www.rugarciap.com/2016/08/how-to-run-turbo-boost-switcher-on-macos-sierra/)

 Apple now (since macOS High Sierra) forces the user to manually allow kernel extensions to be used so, if you're running for the first time on macOS High Sierra and never granted permissions, you need to manually allow it to be used.
 [More details here.](https://www.rugarciap.com/2017/09/an-update-after-macos-high-sierra-release/)